• Mouthwash and Oral Care

 Feel free to modify the amounts per your preferences, but stronger is not necessarily better.
 Shake and store in the refrigerator.
 Floss first, then brush, and lastly use the mouthwash for about 30 seconds twice a day.

-Remember, mouthwash should be used temporarily only if at all.
+Remember, mouthwash should be used temporarily only, if at all.
 Never use any mouthwash long term!

 If using mouthwash right after surgery, be very gentle.
 Don't use your cheek muscles to swish.
 That's too strong for a fresh wound.
 Instead, use gravity to make gentle waves by tilting your head back and forth.